To find a right broker for share dealing

-To start this comparison, first, we will take a look at the fees charged for dealing in the UK.
-It's important to note that not only is there the cost to place the trade, but most share dealing brokers also charge a monthly, quarterly, or annual management fee depending on the type and size of your portfolio.
-We assessed both to provide a single star rating for cost.
-Both Interactive Investor and Lloyds Bank are rated 4.00 stars.
+Our comparison begins with the fees charged for dealing shares in the UK and being a client.
+The two main charges to focus on include the cost to place each trade alongside the monthly, quarterly, or annual management fee charged (varies depending on the type and size of your portfolio).
+We researched both to provide a single star rating for cost.
+Both Interactive Investor and Lloyds Bank hold a 4.00 star rating.

-Cost aside, we can now turn our focus to popular tools and features investors prefer in the UK.
-Account access is certainly at the top of the list, and Lloyds Bank offers clients ISA and SIPP while Interactive Investor offers ISA, ISA - Junior, SIPP and Spread Betting.
-Looking at charting, the number of drawing tools and total technical indicators made available are important as well as stock alerts.
-Interactive Investor trails Lloyds Bank by 1 total charting tools, with Lloyds Bank offering 1 and Interactive Investor offering 0.
+Account charges aside, we can now compare features and tools investors want in their share dealing accounts.
+Access to the investments is important, and Lloyds Bank supports ISA and SIPP while Interactive Investor supports ISA, ISA - Junior, SIPP and Spread Betting.
+Also, some investors require a high-quality charting experience, so the number of drawing tools and total technical indicators made available, as well as stock alerts, are considered.
+Lloyds Bank offers its clients access to 1 charting tools while Interactive Investor has 0 charting tools, a difference of 1.
 Lloyds Bank offers its clients access to 43 different indicators (for example, volume) while Interactive Investor has 11 available indicators, a difference of 32.
 Interactive Investor alongside Lloyds Bank offer basic stock alerts.
-Finally, for conducting research while share dealing, having access to mutual fund research reports is also helpful.
-Interactive Investor offers fund research reports while Lloyds Bank does not.
+Lastly, for researching mutual funds while share dealing, being able to view a research report can be helpful.
+Interactive Investor makes fund research reports available to clients, while Lloyds Bank does not.

 Overall, between Interactive Investor and Lloyds Bank, Interactive Investor is the winner